mikesportfoliohub/vibecoderwebsite/README.md

 ## Your Mission, Should You Choose to Accept It

 - Score some swagger by writing reviews
-- Peek under the hood of a full-stack LLM-powered showcase
+- Peek under the hood of full-stack LLM-powered code development, tactics, and innovations
 - Eventually hack around in a sandbox bursting with possibilities

 ---